 Some sources say that every country will eventually have 5G technology by 2020.
 Nonetheless, it’s assumed that Latin America will be one of the last recipients.
 In that regard, the gradual rollout of 5G technology in Uruguay and El Salvador will surely increase their competitiveness in the global economy.

-Moreover, improved technology could result in a higher quality of life for inhabitants.
+Moreover, improved technology could result in a higher quality of life for inhabitants in certain aspects.
 Expected to benefit are those wanting to participate in the gig economy, especially.
-Once all of the cards are aligned, we’re certain this will be the beginning of a new era.

 The only question here is, at what cost?
 Have we even stopped to consider the implications of this new technology?
 While 5G represents new possibilities and sparks hope for many, our excitement for new technology may have prevented us from contemplating the potential downsides.
-For now, it is all good.
 We’ll keep you posted.